netdata/blog/content/posts/db-engine.md

 ## The shining future of the DB engine

 Right now, the new DB engine is just one of the many [memory mode options](https://docs.netdata.cloud/database/#memory-modes).
 While `save` is the current default, we plan on making `dbengine` the default in the future.

+When we released the first version of the DB engine with v1.15.0, we weren't happy enough with its performance.
+That's why we reduced the memory footprint by 50% for the v1.16.0 release.
+With memory use dramatically reduced, we've turned our attention to a few other items on the TODO list that will make `dbengine` even more flexible and robust.

 The first item on the priority list is reducing the memory footprint even further while making the engine more robust in complex use cases.